kadench/myboardgame/README.md

 ### [Contact](https://kadench.github.io/myboardgame/contactme.html)

 The Contact page offers a brief 'About Me' section and my contact information, should you wish to get in touch.
+(The styling for this page is not done, but will be done next week.)

 ## Getting Started